NonGMOTrash/teralite/README.md

 #### Beta 2.13 Hotfix #2

+- ported to godot 3.3
 - fixed a common crash that sometimes happens when you are killed by a projectile
+- disabled pixel snap, giving a smoother look (experimental)
+- enabled fallback to OpenGL 2.0 for older CPUs (experimental)

 #### Beta 2.13 Hotfix (4/27/2021)